-Stay on top of your good health with screenings and immunizations
+Stay on top of your health with screenings and immunizations

 As you get older, you're at greater risk for certain illnesses and diseases.
 While you can't stop aging, you can detect and prevent illnesses and diseases early on.
-Screenings can help find them so they can be more successfully treated.
+Screenings can help find issues early so they can be more successfully treated.

 Most screenings are based on age, sex, health, and family history.
-Mammograms and prostate exams are just two options you may have heard about that can screen for cancer, but there are many different recommended screenings for both women and men.
+Mammograms and prostate exams are two options you may have heard about that can screen for cancer.
+But, there are many different recommended screenings for both women and men.

-My HealtheVet has two screening tools available to registered users online.
-The depression screening and the PTSD screening are a series of simple questions you can answer to help you decide if you should discuss further screens or tests with your health care provider.
+My HealtheVet has two screening tools available online.
+The depression screening and the PTSD screening are a series of simple questions.
 Only you can see the results.
+You can choose to share them with your health care provider.
+If you're concerned, ask your doctor about additional screenings.

 Remember: Don't forget to get your flu shot this year.
 Veterans enrolled in VA health care can get a free flu shot at a VA health care facility starting in mid-September.
-Check with your health care team in a Secure Message(sign in required) about getting your flu shot.
+Talk to your health care team in a Secure Message(sign in required) about getting your flu shot or other immunizations.